kherge-archive/php-annotations/README.md

 Once you have parsed a docblock for its tokens, you may find the need to convert the list of tokens into another format.
-Before I cover the available converters, I need to show you how to create an instance of `Tokens` and `Sequences` which are consumed by the converters.
+Before I cover the available converters, I need to show you how to create an instance of `Tokens` and `Sequence` which are consumed by the converters.

-### Tokens and Sequences
+### Tokens and Sequence

-Converters use either the `Tokens` or `Sequences` class when converting a list of tokens into an alternative format.
+Converters use either the `Tokens` or `Sequence` class when converting a list of tokens into an alternative format.
 The `Tokens` class acts like an array, but it will also validate the tokens as they are being used.
-The `Sequences` class is an extension of `Tokens`, but it also validates the order in which the tokens are used.
+The `Sequence` class is an extension of `Tokens`, but it also validates the order in which the tokens are used.

-The converters only require that you use `Tokens`, but they are compatible with the `Sequences` class as well.
-The only time you may find need for the `Sequences` class is for debugging annotation issues, or if you are accepting tokens from anything beside the `Tokenizer` class.
+The converters only require that you use `Tokens`, but they are compatible with the `Sequence` class as well.
+The only time you may find need for the `Sequence` class is for debugging annotation issues, or if you are accepting tokens from anything besides the `Tokenizer` class.

 Creating an instance of either class is very simple: